 Matt was named one Colorado Biz Magazine's Top Five Most Influential Young Professionals (2010), one of 40 Under 40 Top Business Leaders by the Northern Colorado Business Report (2013), and received the Colorado State University (CSU) Gold Award being named Alumni of the Last Decade (2012).

-In 2002, while attending Colorado State University, Matt studied abroad in Spain; Alcalá de Henares, to be exact.
+In 2002, while attending Colorado State University, Matt decided to study abroad in Spain; Alcalá de Henares, to be exact.
 Matt fell in love with everything about Spain and returns frequently to continue to enjoy the culture, history, food, time with his friends, and of course, the coffee.
-Ask Matt about his two Spain tattoos, and the scholarship he and Emily founded that has sent 14 students to Spain since 2007!
+One of Matt's passions and dreams has been to share Spanish culture with as many people as possible.
+Two of the ways he does so is through Café Sevilla, a free Spanish coffee bar located in Loveland, Colorad.
+Matt and Emily also founded the Matt and Emily Shoup Spain Study Abroad Scholarship through Colorado State University.
+To date, they have sent 16 students to study abroad in Spain.

 Immediately after returning from his study abroad trip to Spain in the Summer of 2002, Matt met Emily Earll.
 It was a weekly Thursday night salsa dancing night in the basement of a Fort Collins bar named Suite 152 (now The Rec Room).
 Emily asked Matt to be her fake boyfriend for the night, and Matt replied, "I will be your real boyfriend forever!"
 Matt fell in love immediately, but it took Emily a bit longer.
 They got engaged New Year's Day, 2004, and married that August.
 Their son, Riley, was born in 2007, and their daughter, Hailey, in 2010.
-Matt, Emily, Riley, Hailey and their giant schnoodle, Romeo, live in Loveland, Colorado, and yes, they all practice Brazilian jiu jitsu.
+Matt, Emily, Riley, Hailey and their giant schnoodle, Romeo, live in Loveland, Colorado.

 Matt was introduced to Brazilian jiu jitsu (known as the gentle art) in 2007, when a young man, who was half Matt's age and size, repeatedly rolled him up into a pretzel and made him say "uncle" (or what jiu jitsu practitioners refer to as tapping out).
 Matt was instantly hooked and began his training journey.
 He received his Brazilian jiu jitsu black belt from Master Rigan Machado in August of 2020.
 Matt has competed in both the United States and Spain, and, after a 6 year interruption due to back surgery, plans to compete again in the near future!
 Matt co-owns and runs Northern Colorado Jiu Jitsu, where he leads the youth jiu jitsu program, as well as teaching the defensive tactics and arrest control program for law enforcement.